arsenico13/tokens/README.md

 * POI token images stolen from Phergus number tokens
 * Tome Of the Beast public data, buy their book to support their work

+## Developemnt

+The code is written in `python 2`.
+Create a `virtualenv` and install the `requirements`.
+Download the `5e-database` and put the folder at the same level as this repo.

 ## Changelogs